Responsible Drinking is a good thing.

 The Licensing Act 2003 covers the UK law regulating the sale and supply of alcohol, providing entertainment and late-night refreshments, and alcohol-related offences.
 Under this Act, my Personal Alcohol Licence is BD/PER2107.

 This allows my sale or the authorisation of the sale of alcohol under a premises license.
 I must prevent crime, disorder, and public nuisance, promote public safety and protect children from harm.

 Do you want to know how many units of alcohol are in your glass?
 Here’s a handy Alcohol Unit Calculator from DrinkAware.

 Please be alcohol aware and drink responsibly.
-I always recommend that we all drink less, but drink better.
+I always recommend that we all drink less but drink better.

-Find out more by following the links above.
+You’ll be able to find out more by following the links above.
 And now, on with the show.